Lightning-AI/pytorch-lightning/docs/source/advanced/optimized_multi_gpu.rst

 .. note::
     The DeepSpeed plugin is in beta and the API is subject to change.
 Please create an `issue <https://github.com/PyTorchLightning/pytorch-lightning/issues>`_ if you run into any issues.

-`DeepSpeed <https://github.com/microsoft/DeepSpeed>`_ is a deep learning training optimization library, providing the means to train massive billion parameter models at scale.
+`DeepSpeed <https://github.com/microsoft/DeepSpeed>`__ is a deep learning training optimization library, providing the means to train massive billion parameter models at scale.
-Using the DeepSpeed plugin, we were able to **train model sizes of 10 Billion parameters and above**, with a lot of useful information in this `benchmark <https://github.com/huggingface/transformers/issues/9996>`_ and the DeepSpeed `docs <https://www.deepspeed.ai/tutorials/megatron/>`_.
+Using the DeepSpeed plugin, we were able to **train model sizes of 10 Billion parameters and above**, with a lot of useful information in this `benchmark <https://github.com/huggingface/transformers/issues/9996>`_ and the `DeepSpeed docs <https://www.deepspeed.ai/tutorials/megatron/>`__.
 DeepSpeed also offers lower level training optimizations, and efficient optimizers such as `1-bit Adam <https://www.deepspeed.ai/tutorials/onebit-adam/>`_.
 We recommend using DeepSpeed in environments where speed and memory optimizations are important (such as training large billion parameter models).

+Below is a summary of all the configurations of DeepSpeed.

+* :ref:`deepspeed-zero-stage-2` - **Shard optimizer states and gradients**, remains at parity with DDP with memory improvement

+* :ref:`deepspeed-zero-stage-2-offload` - **Offload optimizer states and gradients to CPU**.
+Increases communication, but significant memory improvement

+* :ref:`deepspeed-zero-stage-3` - **Shard optimizer states, gradients, (Optional) activations and parameters**.
+Increases communication volume, but even more memory improvement

+* :ref:`deepspeed-zero-stage-3-offload` - **Offload optimizer states, gradients, (Optional) activations and parameters to CPU**.
+Increases communication, but even more signficant memory improvement.

+* :ref:`deepspeed-activation-checkpointing` - **Free activations after forward pass**.
+Increases computation, but provides memory improvement for all stages.

 To use DeepSpeed, you first need to install DeepSpeed using the commands below.